Kong/ngx_wasm_module/README.md

 ### Proxy-Wasm SDK

-The [proxy-wasm SDK](https://github.com/proxy-wasm/spec) is the initial focus of WasmX/ngx_wasm_module development and is still a work in progress.
-You can browse [PROXY_WASM.md](docs/PROXY_WASM.md) for a guide on proxy-wasm support in ngx_wasm_module.
+The [Proxy-Wasm SDK](https://github.com/proxy-wasm/spec) is the initial focus of WasmX/ngx_wasm_module development and is still a work in progress.
+You can browse [PROXY_WASM.md](docs/PROXY_WASM.md) for a guide on Proxy-Wasm support in ngx_wasm_module.

-For a reliable resource in an evolving ABI specification, you may also wish to consult the SDK source of the language of your choice in the [proxy-wasm SDKs list](https://github.com/proxy-wasm/spec#sdks).
+For a reliable resource in an evolving ABI specification, you may also wish to consult the SDK source of the language of your choice in the [Proxy-Wasm SDKs list](https://github.com/proxy-wasm/spec#sdks).

 [Back to TOC](#table-of-contents)